3. Running the package on your data¶

 Selecting and formatting the model data¶

-Consult the POD summary to identify which diagnostics you want to run and what variables are required as input for each.
+Consult the list of available PODs to identify which diagnostics you want to run and what variables are required as input for each.
 In general, if the data source can’t find data that’s required by a POD, an error message will be logged in place of that POD’s output that should help you diagnose the problem.

 The LocalFile data source works with model data structured with each variable stored in a separate netCDF file.
 Some additional conditions on the metadata are required: any model output compliant with the CF conventions is acceptable, but only a small subset of those conventions are required by this data source.
 See the data format reference for a complete description of what’s required.